hron84/md5sum-osx/README.md

 ## Introducion

-This is a very simple C project to create and verify md5 sum of files.
+This is a very simple C project to create and verify MD5 and SHA256 checksum of files.

-The main thing is it uses same format as Linux md5sum utility, so you can create and verify checksum files what created with that.
+The main thing is it uses same format as Linux md5sum/sha256sum utility, so you can create and verify checksum files what created with that.

 ## Installation